How to Choose a Wig Colour

 Please DO email us if the colours are difficult to understand.
 We appreciate that online it is not as easy to select colours from a colour chart.
 However, if you are completely new to wigs it is often better to go to a shop as not only do you have the colour to contend with but wigs come in different sizes, cap constructions and types.
 As we always say, it is almost impossible to buy online when you are new to wigs and a visit to a shop is essential.

 Wig colours can vary from wig to wig.
 A long wig may have highlights in different places to a shorter one and indeed even the same wigs can look a little different as each manufactured wig will be made by different people and so the hair will be added in different ways.

 Human hair wig colours are different again.
 As the hair has to be dyed, each wig can vary in colour depth due to the type of human hair being dyed.
 All of the human hair blondes tend to be less pale that the synthetic wig colours but human hair does fade over time.

-Concerning the "/" in wig numbers, this just means a blend of those two colours, so 12/23 would a base of colour 12 with added highlights of 23.
+Concerning the "/" in wig numbers, this just means a blend of those two colours, so 12/23 would a base of colour 12 with added highlights or blend of colour 23.
 Sometimes a colour may say 12/24+8.
 The "+" means the wig is rooted, i.e. roots are showing on top.
 With colour 12/24-12.
-This means equal colours of 12/24 and then at the back (underneath) the hair is darker again in colour 12.. this is because quite often our own hair is darker underneath.
-All of these colour ways ore to help the wig look more realistic.
+This means equal colours of 12/24 and then at the back (underneath) the hair is darker with the colour 12.. this is because quite often our own hair is darker underneath.
+All of these colour ways are to help the wig look more realistic.

-We know how difficult this all sounds to understand but we promise you that once you know how it all works, it will become much easier to understand.
+We know how difficult this all sounds to take it and it really is confusing, particularly when you are completely new to wigs, but we promise you that once you know how it all works, it will become much easier to understand.